igrishaev/blog/_posts/2022-12-03-clojure-guide.md

   ...)
 ~~~

 Keep in mind that the exclamation mark is not a part of the word.
-When selecting such a function by calling `M-x mark-word` or double-clicking on it, the "!" character is usually out of the selection and you have to press some extra buttons to include it.
+When selecting such a function by calling `M-x mark-word` or double-clicking on it, the "!" character stays out of the selection and you have to press some extra buttons to include it.

 The name of a function ideally starts with a verb: `get-`, `set-`, `process-`, `make-`, and so on: